Particle Based Inference for Continuous-Discrete State Space Models: Guided Feynman-Kac Formulae for CD-SSMs

 for $\tilde{b}_0: [0,\Delta_t] \rightarrow \bb{R}^{d}$, $\tilde{b}_1: [0,\Delta_t] \rightarrow \bb{R}^{d\times d}$ and $\tilde{\sigma}: [0,\Delta_t] \rightarrow \bb{R}^{{d\x d_{w}}}$, with $d_w\le d$.
-Such a linear SDE has an analytical solution that writes as follows, for $s\in[0,\Delta_t]$ and $\tilde{X}_t(s)=x\in\bb{R}^{d}$:
+Such a linear SDE has an analytical solution that writes as follows, for $s\in[0,\Delta_t]$ and $\tilde{V}_t(s)=v\in\bb{R}^{d}$:

 where, for $s\in[0,\Delta_t]$, we set $\Phi(s,u)=\Phi(s)\Phi(u)^{-1}$, with $\Phi(\cdot)$ obtained from the solution of the ODE specified as $d\Phi(t)=\tilde{b}_1(t)\Phi(t)dt$, $\Phi(0)=\mathrm{I}_d$.
-Thus, the conditional law of $\tilde{X}_t(\Delta_t)|\tilde{X}_t(s)=x$ corresponds to a Gaussian distribution $\mathcal{N}(\mu(x), \mathrm{V})$, with:
+Thus, the conditional law of $\tilde{V}_t(\Delta_t)|\tilde{V}_t(s)=v$ corresponds to a Gaussian distribution $\mathcal{N}(\mu(v), \mathrm{V})$, with:

-\end{remark} One aims to choose $\tilde{b}_0(s)$, $\tilde{b}_1(s)$, and $\tilde{\sigma}(s)$ so that the linear SDE (\ref{eq:linear-SDE}) approximates the dynamics $P_t[e_{t-1}, dv_t]$ of the signal SDE.
+\end{remark} One could aim to choose $\tilde{b}_0(s)$, $\tilde{b}_1(s)$, and $\tilde{\sigma}(s)$ so that the linear SDE (\ref{eq:linear-SDE}) approximates the dynamics $P_t[e_{t-1}, dv_t]$ of the signal SDE.
 A strategy for specifying (\ref{eq:linear-SDE}) can involve linearisation of the drift of the signal SDE (\ref{eq:P-SDE}), or the following simpler approaches \citep{mide:21}: